 Mexico City (CDMX) is the capital of the Mexican Republic, seat of the federal powers, and the most populous city in the country.

-Mexico is the nation of Latin America with the most recognitions from the list of World Heritage of UNESCO and the sixth one in the world.
-It has 51 locations registered as cultural heritage sites patrimonies, of which 12 are natural goods, 37 are cultural, and 2 are mixed ones.
-All these can be consulted in this link and you can visit some of them during your stay.
+Mexico is the Latin American country with the most recognitions from the UNESCO World Heritage list and the sixth in the world.
+It has 51 locations registered as cultural heritage sites, of which 12 are natural goods, 37 are cultural, and 2 are mixed ones.
+You can visit some of them during your stay.

-Spanish is Mexico’s official language, but at the majority of hotels and tour services the personal can also speak in English.
+Spanish is Mexico’s official language, but at the majority of hotels and tour services the personal also speak English.

 The voltage in Mexico is 110 volts at a frequency of 60 Hz.
 The plugs are flat pinned, type B, like those used in the United States.
 We recommend carrying adapters, because they are not available in all hotels.